 Overview of the Tour of Gran Canaria

-The Tour of Gran Canaria is 6 day guided & supported epic road trip all round the mountainous island of Gran Canaria.
-We stay in luxurious hotels right across the island, starting from the hot and arid south, to the cool forests in the interior, then moving down to the windy north west coast, before making our way down the spine of the west coast, crossing 3 weather zones to arrive back in the south, a last valiant effort takes back up to the centre almost to the top, before we descend again to the south and our last night with a big party!
+The Tour of Gran Canaria is a 6 day guided & supported epic road trip all around the mountainous island of Gran Canaria.
+We stay in luxurious hotels right across the island, starting from the hot and arid south, to the cool forests in the interior, then moving down to the windy northwest coast, before making our way down the spine of the west coast, crossing 3 weather zones to arrive back in the south, a last valiant effort takes back up to the center almost to the top, before we descend again to the south and our last night with a big party!

-Gran Canaria has always been a pro cycling destination, old photos of Merckx, Indurain & Pantani adorn some of the old cyclists restaurants,now again with Saxobank Tinkoff, Cannondale, IAM and many others, the island has a second birth in the modern times.
-The Govt has responded positively by resurfacing nearly all of the roads to F1 quality, opening new tunnels to syphon of the majority of the traffic along the coast roads.
-The climbs are still long and steep but consistent and also with plateaus so one can recover, repare and go again.
+Gran Canaria has always been a pro cycling destination, old photos of Merckx, Indurain & Pantani adorn some of the old cyclist restaurants, now again with Saxobank Tinkoff, Cannondale, IAM, and many others, the island has a second birth in the modern times.
+The Govt has responded positively by resurfacing nearly all of the roads to F1 quality, opening new tunnels to siphon off the majority of the traffic along the coast roads.
+The climbs are still long and steep but consistent and also with plateaus so one can recover, repair, and go again.

-All the hotels are bike friendly and the local traffic are resoundingly polite and shout encouragement to you, no doubt some of them are reliving past glory days, because the typical Canarian man or woman will have done some sport and all will have respect for you in facing their mountains!
+All the hotels are bike-friendly and the local traffic is resoundingly polite and shout encouragement to you, no doubt some of them are reliving past glory days because the typical Canarian man or woman will have done some sport and all will have respect for you in facing their mountains!